faculty and administration

 Since 1985, Mr. Ryan has been an attorney at Harvard University and Harvard Business School.
 In addition to teaching human rights law at Boston College Law School, he has served as a consultant on genocide prosecutions to the government of Rwanda and participated in several international conferences on how governments should face the crimes of predecessor regimes.

-Donald J. (Don) Savery is Associate General Counsel at Blue Cross Blue Shield of Massachusetts where he focuses on civil litigation and regulatory matters.
-Litigation has been a primary focus of Don’s two decades of practice.
-Prior to joining Blue Cross Blue Shield, Don served as Assistant United States Attorney in the U.S. Attorney’s Office for the District of Massachusetts, where he focused on both civil and criminal health care fraud enforcement.
+Donald J. (Don) Savery is Vice President & Deputy General Counsel at Blue Cross Blue Shield of Massachusetts where he serves as the company’s chief litigation counsel.
+Litigation has been a primary focus of Don’s career for over twenty years.
+Prior to joining Blue Cross Blue Shield, Don served as Assistant United States Attorney in the U.S. Attorney’s Office for the District of Massachusetts, where he focused on health care fraud enforcement.
 Previously, Don was a Partner in the Litigation and Securities practices at Bingham McCutchen LLP, representing clients across the country in complex civil litigation and white collar matters.
 He served as Law Clerk to Hon.
 Joseph R. Nolan of the Massachusetts Supreme Judicial Court and to Hon.
 Francis J. Boyle of the U.S. District Court for the District of Rhode Island.

 Don is co-author of the Massachusetts Practice Series treatise on civil practice in the federal courts, Federal Civil Practice (2d ed.
 2008, Thompson West), and he has authored numerous articles touching on civil litigation and procedure.
 He is an elected member of the American Law Institute and a Fellow of the American Bar Foundation.
-Don received his J.D., cum laude, from Boston College Law School in 1993 and an LL.M. (upper second class honours) from the University of Cambridge in 1998.
+Don received his J.D., cum laude, from Boston College Law School in 1993, and an LL.M. from the University of Cambridge in 1998.

-Robert L. (Bob) Ullmann has been a trial lawyer for the past three decades, litigating criminal and civil cases in federal and state courts.
-He served more than ten years with the U.S. Justice Department, including stints as the First Assistant U.S. Attorney and Chief of the Criminal Division in the U.S. Attorney’s Office in Boston.
-In 1994, Attorney General Janet Reno appointed him to the senior trial attorney position in the Department of Justice.
-He also served as an Assistant U.S. Attorney in the Southern District of New York where he handled complex civil litigation.
+The Hon.
+Robert L. (Bob) Ullmann is a trial judge on the Massachusetts Superior Court, where he handles criminal and civil cases.
+Before becoming a judge in 2013, Judge Ullmann was a trial lawyer for 30 years, litigating criminal and civil cases in federal and state courts.
+He served more than 10 years with the U.S. Justice Department, including stints as the First Assistant U.S. Attorney and Chief of the Criminal Division in the U.S. Attorney’s Office in Boston.
+In 1994, Attorney General Janet Reno appointed him as a Senior Litigation Counsel, the senior trial attorney position in the Department of Justice.

-As a criminal defense attorney, Bob’s courtroom successes have included acquittals in healthcare and securities fraud cases of national import.
-Bob has also litigated a wide range of civil cases, ranging from a landmark False Claims Act case to a federal trademark case to a will contest in probate court.
-Bob’s special appointments include the following:
+As a criminal defense attorney, Judge Ullmann's courtroom successes included acquittals in healthcare and securities fraud cases of national import.
+He also handled a wide range of other criminal and civil cases in federal and state court, including extensive pro bono work.

-Bob is a Fellow of the American College of Trial Lawyers, the Boston Bar Foundation and the Massachusetts Bar Foundation.
-He has served on numerous town and civic committees, and does extensive pro bono legal work.
+Judge Ullmann is a Fellow of the American College of Trial Lawyers, the Boston Bar Foundation and the Massachusetts Bar Foundation.

 Amy M. Wax has been an adjunct clinical faculty for the Immigration Clinic at Boston College Law School since September 2005.
 She is the owner of the Law Office of Amy M. Wax, P.C. and has been exclusively practicing immigration law since 2000.
 Ms. Wax handles all types of immigration cases, including family-based, deportation, NACARA, asylum, and applications for relief for victims of domestic violence.
 She volunteers with the Office of New Bostonians, and frequently gives presentations to the Spanish and Portuguese-speaking communities.
 She also has taught several years for Massachusetts Continuing Legal Education.
 She holds a J.D. from Boston College Law School and a B.A. in psychology and Spanish from Tufts University.
 She has been a member of the American Immigration Lawyers' Association since 2001.